SWIRTH9092/highercard/readme.md

-# Higher or Lower
+# Higher Card

-Will the next card in the deck be higher or lower than the current card?
-Note:  if the values are the same, it is a tie
+Which card is higher, the card face up or the the face down.

 #### Technology Used